Jodinandas/KI-Wettbewerb/README.md

 are not quite working.
 E.g.: Unfortunatly, when advancing to a new generation, there are still graphical bugs in the frontend (lingering cars).

+Sometimes (especially with bigger simulations), the genetic algorithm will fail.
+This is something we are aware of, but haven't found the time yet to deal with.
+It could probably be ironed out by investing more time into formulating a better cost function.
+(Fortunatly, the simulation itself is fast even for bigger simulations)